-The function uses the shim interface function GetStateByRange to return ledger data between the args of startKey and endKey.
+The function uses the Fabric's shim interface GetStateByRange to return ledger data between the args of startKey and endKey.
 Those keys are defined as CARO and CAROOO respectively.
 Therefore, we could theoretically create 1,000 cars (assuming the keys are tagged properly) and a queryAllCars would reveal every one.